leoliang22/leoliang22.github.io/projects/tesseractOCR.md

 For the competition, I was in charge of creating an optical character recognition (OCR) model in order properly identify what alphanumeric character was on the target.
 In order to do this, I used tesseract OCR, an open source OCR engine.
 I trained a tesseract model on several fonts and rotations of each alphanumeric character, capital A-Z, and 0-9.
 From there, I created scripts that could be used to evaluate the accuracy of the model.

+For this project, I learned how to train a tesseract model, and collaborated with my team members to do so.
+Some of my team members provided the rotated fonts for me to train the model on, and others were in charge of the other detection software of the UAS.
+I had to work with the other detection softwares to make my functions return a proper format in order to ensure that the code would function properly, and I learned to communicate with my team members to do so.